DHRI-Curriculum/NLTK_DHRI/lessons.md

 text1.similar("love")
 ```

 Behind the scenes, Python found all the contexts where the word "love" appears.
 It also finds similar environments, and then what words were common among the similar contexts.
 This gives a sense of what other words appear in similar contexts.
-This is somewhat interesting, but more interesting if we can compare it to something else.
+This is somewhat interesting in itself, but more interesting if we compare it to something else.
 Let's take a look at another text.
 What about _Sense and Sensibility_?
 Let's see what words are similar to "love" in Jane Austen's writing.
 In the next cell, type:

 ```python
 text2.similar("love")